 Primary and secondary outcomes

 Primary outcomes were major bleeding and MACE.
 Secondary outcomes were all-cause mortality, cardiac mortality, myocardial infarction (MI), target-vessel revascularisation (TVR), stent thrombosis, and stroke.
-We expected some degree of heterogeneity in the definition of primary and secondary outcomes across studies and we captured original definitions by study authors.
+We expected some degree of heterogeneity in the definition of primary and secondary outcomes across studies, and we captured original definitions by study authors.

 Data extraction